How does one go from skinny fat to fit?

-- Increase your calories up and go into a small surplus of to start building muscle.
+- Increase your calories up and go into a small surplus to start building muscle.

 What it comes down to is your personal decision and how you prefer to look.
-Sean Nalewanyj made a great video on this exact topic/dilemma and I encourage you to check it out:
+Sean Nalewanyj made a great video on this exact topic, and I encourage you to check it out.

 How to Approach Being Skinny Fat After You've Just Lost Some Weight

 You're new to training.
 You might have spent some time playing around with weights, but your primary focus has been cardio for weight loss.
 You don't have much muscle on your frame, but you don't like how you look after your weight loss period.

 The primary difference from the previous category is that you had to lose weight to become skinny fat.